 - Caffeinated drinks including, coffee, tea and soft drinks

-- Some medications and some forms of exercise can also set off heartburn
+Some medications and some forms of exercise can also set off heartburn.

-Relief starts by being aware of the foods or activities that trigger heartburn for you:
+Relieving the symptoms of heartburn starts by being aware of the foods or activities that trigger heartburn for you:

 - Avoid specific foods and beverages that you know cause discomfort.